andleb/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student at the [Department of Statistics, University of Michigan](https://lsa.umich.edu/stats).
+I am a Ph.D. student at the [Department of Statistics, University of Michigan](https://lsa.umich.edu/stats), currently working with Professors [Ambuj Tewari](https://www.ambujtewari.com/) and [Yixin Wang](https://yixinwang.github.io/).
 <!-- TODO: Ambuj, Yixin, interests-->

-Previously, I did research at UC Berkeley, where I was part of [Project CETI](https://www.projectceti.org/about), which aims to decipher sperm whale communication with machine learning.
+Previously, I did research at UC Berkeley, where I was part of [Project CETI](https://www.projectceti.org/about), working on furthering our understanding of sperm whale communication using modern machine learning.

+I also hold a degree in Mathematical Physics from the [University of Ljubljana, Slovenia](https://www.fmf.uni-lj.si/en/), and have worked in both the technology and financial industries in the time between my Physics and Statistics degrees.

 You can get the source code of this website at [https://github.com/andleb/blog](https://github.com/andleb/blog).
 {style="text-align: justify;"}